Use docker commands easily with Makefile!

 There are two virtualization technologies that are often compared when explaining Docker:

-hypervisor-based virtualization and container-based virtualization, and Docker uses the latter.
+hypervisor-based virtualization and container-based virtualization.
+Docker uses the latter type of virtualization.

 First, to explain the difference between the two, we need to understand hypervisors and the Docker Engine